-Vermilion itself is useful to highlight conditions where there is poor background, such as trees, and to enhance the target against the background.
 Gray is a neutral, or "true," color that lets you see all colors as they are.
 Gray shooting lenses do not enhance the target, but they reduce glare in bright sunlight.

 Polarized shooting lenses can be made in almost any color.
 Polarized lenses reduce glare caused by light reflecting off water and other flat surfaces, so outdoor vision is enhanced.

 Another excellent option is photochromic lenses.
 These light-sensitive lenses darken automatically in response to sunlight and are available in a variety of colors, including contract-enhancing brown, neutral gray and green.

 Whatever lens color you choose for your shooting glasses, consider having anti-reflective (AR) coating applied to the back surface of the lenses.
 This eliminates potential glare from light reflecting off the back of your lenses when the sun is behind you.

 Page published on Wednesday, February 27, 2019